-This unedited, uncensored collection documents individual as well as programmatic development since the 1980s and provides a chronological history of CalArts events, performances, visiting artists and issues.
+This unedited, uncensored collection documents individual as well as programmatic development since the 1970s and provides a chronological history of CalArts events, performances, visiting artists and cultural activities.

 CalArts Poster Archive